0xGingi/kagi-discord-bot/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Select your application
+3. Go to the "Bot" section
+4. Enable the "Message Content Intent" under "Privileged Gateway Intents"
-3. Go to the "OAuth2" section
+5. Go to the "OAuth2" section
-4. In the URL Generator, select the following scopes:
+6. In the URL Generator, select the following scopes:
    - `bot`
    - `applications.commands`
-5. In the bot permissions section, select:
+7. In the bot permissions section, select:
    - `Send Messages`
    - `Embed Links`
    - `Use Slash Commands`
+   - `Read Message History`
-6. Copy the generated URL and open it in your browser to add the bot to your server
+8. Copy the generated URL and open it in your browser to add the bot to your server

 ## Usage